 Even in the relatively dry season, you should be prepared for warm afternoon downpours.
 As you approach the base of the mountain, the likelihood of afternoon snow increases, temperatures drop below freezing, and strong winds are a possibility.

-The trek is relatively strenuous, and requires that you are able to walk continuously with a 40-lb backpack for 6-7 hours per day for days in a row.
+The trek to base camp is relatively strenuous, and requires that you are able to walk continuously with a 40-lb backpack for 6-7 hours per day, for days in a row.

 This requires both physical and mental stamina.
 One of the most challenging features of the climb, however, is the exposure to chaotic weather which can often be overcome with careful and flexible planning, and with the right gear.

-In addition to physical and mental resilience, the climb also imposes technical challenges.
+In addition to physical and mental resilience, the climb also imposes technical challenges, even on the Normal Route.
 Most experts consider the difficulty moderate, and many of the tour companies boast a nearly 100% success rate.

 For the Normal Route, the climb is rated with an average difficulty of 3-4 UIIA, with most of the difficulty incurred just below the summit.
 The climb ascends a 600m wall, with a very steep final section.

 At the bottom, the difficulty is graded VDiff (UIAA III) and at the top it increases to VS (UIAA V).